 - 9. Get some retail therapy at the El Paseo Shopping District

-- 10. Get spectacular views of Greater Palm Springs through the Palms to Pines Scenic Byway
+- 10. Get spectacular views at the Palms to Pines Scenic Byway

 - 11. Explore the San Andreas Fault

 - 12. Purchase a masterpiece at the CODA Art Gallery